 - University Initiated Cancellation

-The University, at its own discretion, may serve a 3-day notice to pay room and board, comply with the terms of this Contract, or quit, whichever is applicable, for any of the following:
+The University, at its own discretion, may serve a 3-day notice to pay Food and Housing, comply with the terms of this Contract, or quit, whichever is applicable, for any of the following:

 - Any breach of the Contract, including but not limited to failure to pay fees when due; or